 - Infections: If bacteria or viruses get into the joint space, they will initiate a local immune response leading to swelling of the joint and pain.
 Bacterial infections of joints will cause severe pain and swelling only in the single joint, because the infection tends to be localized.
 Viruses—especially hepatitis B and C, HIV, and parvovirus—can affect single joints but also can cause a generalized reaction that affects joints all over the body.
 Infection-associated arthritis generally resolves when the infection is treated.

 - Gout: Uric acid crystals that form in gout can get into the joint and cause periodic acute joint pain and swelling.
-When gout is treated with medications, the arthritis that it causes goes away.
+When gout is treated with medicines, the arthritis that it causes goes away.

 - Polymyalgia rheumatica : This is seen in people older than 50, with a usually abrupt onset of pain and stiffness in the neck, both hips, shoulders, and buttocks.